dsquintana/synthpop-primer/README.md

   [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dsquintana/synthpop-primer/master?urlpath=rstudio)
   <!-- badges: end -->

+Once the Rstudio server instance has loaded, run the commands in the "R_script.R" file.

 #### Run analysis locally
 To run the analysis locally in RStudio, download this repository as a zipped file.
 The R version and package versions are noted in the `sessionInfo.txt` file.